kenbod/s15_anderson_data_lecture_notes/README.md

-# s15_anderson_data_lecture_notes
-Lecture notes for the Spring 2015 Seminar on Data Engineering at CU Boulder
+# Lecture Notes for Data Engineering in Spring 2015

+## Lecture 1

+Prof. Anderson is asking us to create a repo on GitHub and take notes in Markdown.
+I'm not sure how I feel about this.